- Version 1.0: Initial release

 - Click on Apr and light lines will show corresponding days of March.

-When analytics data of a web page is viewed, this page also modifies itself, so it shows
+When analytics data of a web page is viewed, this page also modifies itself, so it shows the

-Top Sources instead of
+Top Sources instead of the

-Top Resolution and
+Top Resolution, and the

-Top Browser instead of
+Top Browser instead of the

 Top Carrier.
 For more details, see the screenshot below.